 EntrepreneuHER is back for its third year with vendors and wonderful sponsors!
 Enjoy networking in a fun and supportive environment with delicious finger food, shopping, and an interactive workshop with like-minded business owners.

-This year's theme: Building Together.
+Theme: Building Together.

 We are so excited to share in the good news

 of Blooming Soyinka, Entrepreneur and Founder